 The baseball cards of Roy Hobbs rolling off the printing press are clearly meant to be those manufactured by the Playball Company (which produced cards from 1939-41).
 And though the film takes place during the 1939 season, the card style corresponded to Playball's 1941 set.
-They also did not print sheets with just one player.
-Many players were printed on one sheet.
-The card sheets in the film only depict Hobbs.

 In the scene depicting the team on a passenger train streaking across country as the Knights make their "run" at the pennant, the drumhead on the observation car says "Super Chief".
 This would make it a Santa Fe high-speed train running daily between Chicago and Los Angeles.
 Since the movie is set in 1939, they would not be riding that train because there were no major league baseball teams west of St. Louis in those days.